MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/inventor.md

 ## Convert your OBJ file to a GLB file

-Dynamics 365 mixed-reality apps use the GLB format for 3D models.
+Dynamics 365 Guides and mixed-reality components in apps created in Power Apps use the GLB format for 3D models.
 You can use a digital content creation (DCC) platform to convert your 3D models into GLB files.
 Using these software platforms is a manual process, but it gives you opportunities for optimization.
 To assist with this process, see the following tutorials:

   - [Blender](blender.md)